Sustainable and responsible investing

 SPF publishes an Annual Report (in Dutch) on progress to ensure transparency of the Sustainability Policy and how it is implemented.
 In this report, we indicate how we handled sustainability in that year and which results were achieved with respect to sustainability.

-In the spirit of openness about the Sustainability Policy and how it is implemented, SPF publishes its Sustainability Policy, Responsible Engagement Overlay (in Dutch) and Vote Summary Report on the website.
+In the spirit of openness about the Sustainability Policy and how it is implemented, SPF publishes its Sustainability Policy, Engagement Reports (in Dutch) and Vote Summary Report on the website.

-The SPF sustainability policy will continue to be an important agenda item for SPF’s Board in 2023.
-Examples of activities mentioned by the Board with respect to sustainability in 2023 are:
+SPF continues to work on a responsible sustainability policy.
+Examples of activities mentioned by the Board with respect to sustainability are:

-• Evaluating and, if necessary, expanding the exclusion policy for countries and companies based on the fund’s sustainability ambition and the preferences indicated by members in the 2022 member survey;
+• Evaluating the exclusion policy for countries and companies based on the fund’s sustainability ambition and the preferences indicated by members in the latest member survey;

-• Investigating allocation options for the focus SDGs within the investment portfolio;
+• Exploring opportunities for allocation of investments into the chosen SDGs in the investment portfolio;

 • Further implementing the requirements of the European sustainability legislation (SFDR);